Home

 Bamboohr-ats-dashboard-is-intuitive-for-small-business

-First, let’s discuss the ATS’ customization capability.
+First, let’s discuss the ATS’s customization capability.
 During our testing, we appreciated how BambooHR made these features accessible without overwhelming the user—everything felt simple, which is a great strength for small businesses with limited recruiting experience.

 BambooHR’s mobile app for hiring is equally loveable.
 Users we spoke to enjoyed the flexibility it provided.
 Through the app, hiring managers could post jobs, review resumes, communicate with candidates, and coordinate with other team members while on the move.
 Just to be sure, we also tested these mobile capabilities ourselves, and phew!
 The experience was positive.
 This ability to carry out hiring activities from a smartphone is a real differentiator—especially when compared to tools like JazzHR, which, although feature-rich, lacks the same level of mobile optimization.

 BambooHR also scores points with its flexible pricing options.
 The ATS, though custom, is modestly priced and allows you to choose and scale up features based on your specific needs.
-A free 7-day trial is also available upon request so anyone interested can explore and evaluate the platform before committing financially.
+A free 7-day trial is also available upon request, so anyone interested can explore and evaluate the platform before committing financially.

 When we compared BambooHR to other applicant tracking systems catering to SMBs, such as Trackstar Hire and Zoho Recruit, we found BambooHR’s user interface to be particularly well-designed and easy to use.
 Additionally, the collaboration features within BambooHR, like the ability to comment on candidate profiles and track team progress, were well-executed and on par with the best that tools like Recruitee offer.